Click here to see what Ketso events are coming up near you.

 Restoring the Carbon Landscape to its community – exciting new project!

-She will be discussing innovative community engagement in the Carbon Landscape, following the announcement of £3.1 million funding for this Heritage Lottery Funded project over the next 5 years.
+Joanne and Fraser will be piloting innovative community engagement in the Carbon Landscape, following the announcement of £3.1 million funding for this Heritage Lottery Funded project over the next 5 years.

 GET IN TOUCH!

 If you have an upcoming event to do with Ketso do let us know - email 'elaine @ketso.com'.
 We are also happy to promote your events and to post news and outcomes from them.